Lightstreamer/Lightstreamer-example-MPNStockListMetadata-adapter-java/README.md

 The MPN module currently supports two MPN providers:

 * Apple's APNs for iOS
-* Google's GCM for Android
+* Google's FCM for Android

-Depending on the target operating system of your app, you may need to configure the `apns_notifier_conf.xml` file under `conf/mpn/apns`, `gcm_notifier_conf.xml` under `conf/mpn/gcm`, or both.
+Depending on the target operating system of your app, you may need to configure the `apple_notifier_conf.xml` file under `conf/mpn/apple`, `google_notifier_conf.xml` under `conf/mpn/google`, or both.

 #### Configuring the APNs Provider